amboym/amboym.github.io/README.md

 # Portfolio
 Hello there, Im Mark!
-This is a compilation of notebooks created for data analysis and data science projects.
+This is a compilation of notebooks created for data analysis and data science projects

 ### Fantasy Premier League Analysis and Storage
 __Python / PostgreSQL / Tableau__